aai-osp-fe/aai-osp-android-sdk-demo/README.md

 4. Wait for the project to load.
 If Android studio asks you to reload project on startup, select Yes.
 5. Run app.

+## Start a flow
 When the app is running, you need to perform two steps.
+### Step1 Get an sdkToken
 The first step is to obtain an sdkToken, which is a necessary parameter to start the process.
 A quick access is provided in the demo to obtain the sdkToken.
 In your environment, this parameter needs to be obtained from your server.
+### Step2 Start the flow
 The second step is to click the Start button to initiate the process.

 The current SDK supports two nodes: ID photo mobile and live detection.
 Each node exists independently.
 You can selectively integrate specific features.